-Tree Tops Primary Academy is committed to its legal and moral duty to promote the well-being of children, protect them from harm and respond to child abuse, and expects all staff and volunteers to share this commitment.
+At Tree Tops Primary Academy, our pupils’ safety and wellbeing at school, at home and online is our priority.
+We uphold high standards of safeguarding for our students, staff and community.
+We are committed to our legal and moral duty to promote the well-being of children, protecting them from harm and child abuse, and we expect al staff and volunteers to share this commitment.

 We ensure every measure is taken to safeguard all of our pupils and we have a very experienced team in place to support our most vulnerable students and young people who are at risk.